Tobacco and Marijuana

 Are there any differences in smoking marijuana versus tobacco?

-Tobacco is usually smoked in tailor-made or ‘roll your own’ cigarettes, while marijuana is smoked in a variety of ways, such as:
+Tobacco is usually smoked in commercially made or sometimes ‘roll your own’ cigarettes, while marijuana is smoked in a variety of ways, such as:

 The most harmful way of smoking marijuana is through a bong.
 Inhaling smoke through water makes it cooler, which makes it easier for the smoker to inhale a greater volume of smoke more deeply into the lungs.
 This increases the surface area for tar and other carcinogens to affect the respiratory system.